 \section{Threat Model}

-In this paper, we consider cyber attacks that hijack the controller code that controls the actuators of the physical system.
-We protect the integrity of the control code running on a power-grid controller.
+We consider cyber attacks that hijack the controller code that controls the actuators of the physical system, making the controller behave abnormally.
 We do not explicitly consider the attacks against networks in power-grid systems, because the ultimate goal of the network attacks is corrupting the controller, which has been shown in the Stuxnet \cite{langner2011stuxnet} and BlackEnergy \cite{2015powergridattack} attacks.
 Thus these attacks can be detected if we can detect the controller's anomalous behavior.
-We highlight key points of our threat model in detail:
+We highlight the key points of our threat model in detail:

 \bheading{Our threat model specifically includes zero-day attacks.} We assume that there is no prior-knowledge of attack code, and the way the adversary hijacks the controller.
-We only assume the goal of the attacker is to take control of the hijacked controller to run unauthorized code on the controller.
-Note that we do not make any assumptions about the type of the unauthorized code, i.e. it can be malicious control logic, worms, trojans or spyware, etc. Therefore, though not explicitly targeted, availability and confidentiality breaches are also included in our threat model.
+We only assume the goal of the attacker is to hijack the controller and run unauthorized code on the hijacked controller.
+Note that we do not make any assumptions about the type of unauthorized code, i.e., it can be malicious control logic, worms, trojans or spyware, etc. Therefore, though not explicitly targeted, availability and confidentiality breaches are also included in our threat model.
 Furthermore, we assume the normal behavior of the controller can be collected in a clean environment and used for training a deep learning model.
-We assume that the collection of performance data from the normal operation of the PLC is readily available, e.g., through the built-in hardware performance counters.

-\bheading{Attacker Capabilities.} We consider an active attacker who can hijack the controller code, add to, delete or modify the programs running on the controller, by exploiting system security design holes.
+\bheading{Attacker Capabilities.} We consider an active attacker who can hijack the controller code, add to, delete or modify the programs running on the controller.
 Consequences of the attacks include controller failures, incorrect outputs to the controlled physical actuators and other subsystems.
-We assume the attacker can either access the victim system remotely (e.g. network or Botnet) or physically (e.g. USB).
+The attacker is able to bypass the firewall through system vulnerabilities or client-side attacks, e.g the misuse of unauthorized USB drive in Stuxnet.
+The attacker can either access the victim system remotely (e.g. via network or Botnet) or physically (e.g. USB).
 The attack code can be polymorphic and stealthy.